jo-pol/MAE-gf/Home.md

 Most pair-diagrams are the styled versions that Groundforge understands.
 Red lines indicate the unit for the checkers-tiling, blue lines indicate the unit for the blocks-tiling.

 ### Other links
+Some of these links you'll also find in the footer.
 [Groundforge user guide](https://github.com/d-bl/GroundForge/wiki)
 [Whiting Index](http://gwydir.demon.co.uk/jo/lace/whiting/index.htm#picindex): Jo Edkins created an annotated online index on the grounds in _A Lace Guide for Makers and Collectors_ by Gertrude Whiting which dates from 1920.
 [Groundforge Whiting Index](https://github.com/d-bl/GroundForge/wiki/Whiting-Index): The same index, with links to Groundforge scheme's and main page.